khantly101/3d_mario/README.md

 Content not in remake

-All ui elements not added
+-All ui elements not added

-Super Star not added
+-Super Star not added

-Fire Flower/Fireballs not added
+-Fire Flower/Fireballs not added

-Touching mushrooms/coins only make sounds
+-Touching mushrooms/coins only make sounds

-Koopa Trooper dies in one hit/no shells
+-Koopa Trooper dies in one hit/no shells

-No crouching
+-No crouching

-No win animation, only sound
+-No win animation, only sound

-Enemies does not die when breaking blocks underneath
+-Enemies does not die when breaking blocks underneath

-Brick breaking animation not added
+-Brick breaking animation not added

-Death Animation not added
+-Death Animation not added

 Issues

-Stuttering at startup
+-Stuttering at startup

-Mushroom movement inconsistent
+-Mushroom movement inconsistent

-Jumping inconsistent
+-Jumping inconsistent

-In order to use warp pipe, S must be held down as player touches
+-In order to use warp pipe, S must be held down as player touches

-Same audio cannot play in quick succession
+-Same audio cannot play in quick succession

-Exiting the warp pipe back to the overworld is inconsistent
+-Exiting the warp pipe back to the overworld is inconsistent